-The Archbishop's oversight is exercised through his Diocesan Education Service (The Education Commission) in close partnership with the relevant Catholic multi academy trust company.
+In Catholic voluntary academies, the Diocesan Bishop's oversight is exercised through his Diocesan Education Service in close partnership with the relevant Catholic multi academy trust company.
 This recognises that in academies, it is the academy trust company which holds responsibility for monitoring effectiveness and intervention, and it is the role of the Board of Directors and/or the Chief Executive Officer to inform the Diocesan Schools Commissioner when an academy gives cause for concern.